zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to remove the assignment
+2. The caller does not have an enabling assignment to remove the assignment
 3. Assignment is not in the group
 4. Assignment can not be removed from the group.
 This mainly applies to the FSETGrp Admin assignments.
 There must always be a FSETGrp Admin assigned.
 5. Assignment is associated to one or more users.